The poem “On Time” by John Milton

 1️⃣4️⃣ When everything that is sincerely good

-👉 When all things that are truly good,
+👉 This will happen when all things that are truly good and virtuous remain forever.

 1️⃣5️⃣ And perfectly divine,